 Doing Pragmatics is a popular reader-friendly introduction to pragmatics.
-Embracing the comprehensive and engaging style which characterised the previous editions, this fourth edition has been fully revised.
-Doing Pragmatics extends beyond theory to promote an applied understanding of empirical data and provides students with the opportunity to 'do' pragmatics themselves.
+Embracing the comprehensive and engaging style which characterized the previous editions, this fourth edition has been fully revised.
+Doing Pragmatics extends beyond theory to promote an applied understanding of empirical data and provides students with the opportunity to ‘do’ pragmatics themselves.

 A distinctive feature of this textbook is that virtually all the examples are taken from real world uses of language which reflect the emergent nature of communicative interaction.
-Grundy consolidates the strengths of the original version, reinforcing its unique combination of theory and practice with new theory, exercises and up-to-date, real data and examples.
+Peter Grundy consolidates the strengths of the original version, reinforcing its unique combination of theory and practice with new theory, exercises and up-to-date real data and examples.

-This book provides the ideal foundation for all those studying pragmatics within English language, linguistics and ELT/TESOL.
+This book provides the ideal foundation for all those studying pragmatics within English language, linguistics and ELT/ TESOL.

 1 Using and understanding language